Invasive Species Prevention

 WHAT IS THE ISSUE?

 Invasive animal and plant species are one of the top 5 highest risks to global and UK biodiversity.
-They cause serious environmental problems that can be irreversible and disrupt recreational boating by clogging up propellers, inlets and outlets, damaging boat, blocking up waterways making it hard to navigate through and expensive to eradicate and control.
-As boaters we have an important role to play to ensure we minimise the spread of these harmful invasive species into and round UK waters by understanding more about them and following the best practice provided below.
+They cause serious environmental problems that can be irreversible and disrupt recreational boating by clogging up propellers, inlets and outlets, damaging boats, and blocking up waterways making it hard to navigate and expensive to eradicate and control.
+As boaters we have an important role to play to ensure we minimise the spread of these harmful invasive species into and around UK waters by understanding more about them and following the best practice provided below.